CHRISTINE'S PRESENTATIONS & CLASSES

-For Fall 2017, Christine continues her "Write Outdoors" series with "Reading and Writing about Autumn" at the Multnomah Arts Center.
-The class runs from October to December on Fridays from 10 a.m. to 12:30.
+For spring 2018, Christine focuses on art—including the creative process, where to see art in Portland, and using art as a springboard for writing.
+The class runs from April 6 to June 8 at the Multnomah Arts Center on Fridays from 10 a.m. to 12:30.
 As part of the writing process the class will visit three sites and write outside.
-For more information, see the Fall 2017 catalogue at www.MultnomahArtsCenter.org.
+For more information, see the spring 2018 catalogue at www.MultnomahArtsCenter.org.
 Or call (503) 823-2787.

 CHRISTINE'S PREVIOUS "READING & WRITING ABOUT" TOPICS: